jackiecwtsoi/classical-music-guide/README.md

 But in all honesty, I believe whatever musical genre one is exploring, what ultimately matters is whether the music sounds good and makes one enjoy it.
 So in this guide, all the theoretical and conceptual stuff about classical music is going to come in later, and the first thing I'd like you to do, is to follow Step 1.

 ## Step 1.
 What Do You Think?
-What better way to get started to classical music than to listen to it?
+What better way to get started on classical music than to listen to it?
 So I've listed down two pieces that I'd like you to try (in the specified order), and try answer all the questions while you listen.
 Note that the term "pieces" is a special term in classical music which basically means the same as "songs", and I'll be using "pieces" throughout this guide.
 1. [***Moonlight Sonata***](https://www.youtube.com/watch?v=Ey4n8vqlX_o), Ludwig van Beethoven
     1. This piece is called "Moonlight", so try close your eyes while you listen to it.
 Are there any emotions you feel while you listen?
 Can you describe them?
     2. This piece has three distinct sections with very different vibes.
 Can you identify them and what feelings you have for each of them?